Juhani

 The emphasis

-at Sonera was on bilateral quality assurance plans and agreements
+at Sonera was on bilateral QA plans and agreements

 between the customer and the company instead of third party certifications.